SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 - Hold `SAVE` + Press `RECORD` while Playback and Record are disabled to launch Stem Export process
 - When the stem export is finished, a dialog will appear on the display that tells you that the stem export process has finished.
 Press `SELECT`, `BACK` or any `PAD` on the grid to exit the dialog.
+- Note 1: Stems are exported without Master (Song) FX applied
+- Note 2: MIDI and CV Instruments and Clips are excluded from the stem export
+- Note 3: Instruments and Clips that are `EMPTY` (e.g. they have no Notes or Audio Files) are excluded from the stem export
-- Note 1: In Arranger View, any Instruments that are `MUTED` will be excluded from the stem export.
+- Note 4: In Arranger View, any Instruments that are `MUTED` are excluded from the stem export
-- Note 2: Stems are exported without Master (Song) FX applied

 ### Cancelling Stem Export